wilsonify/wilsonify.github.io/content/recipes/BREAKFAST GREENS35.md

 blend and cook for another 30 seconds.
 Almost done.

 3 Now we get to the greens.
-Pile those motherfuckers on top of the tempeh, pour in the
+Pile those mother ers on top of the tempeh, pour in the

 lemon juice and remaining 1 tsp soy sauce, and stir everything around with the tempeh.
 It